-Biden and Harris to address supporters after winning election, ousting Trump
+Biden preaches unity, promises to address coronavirus crisis in first speech as president-elect

 But Biden has been resistant to that, remaining steadfast in his opposition to things like banning fracking or eliminating private health insurance.

-The Biden event Saturday night drive-in style, like many of his campaign events have been.
+The Biden event Saturday night is drive-in style, like many of his campaign events have been.
 It comes after a day of general silence from the president, outside of a handful of tweets.

 Trump has not yet conceded the race and is planning to pursue recounts and legal challenges in multiple states.